exercism/r/exercises/concept/need-for-speed/.docs/hints.md

 ## 2. Create a race track

-- return a length-1 list.
+- Return a length-1 list.

 ## 3. Check for a drained battery